Antonio Núñez (footballer): Celta and later years

-Following a disappointing season, Núñez transferred back to Spain and joined newly-promoted side Celta Vigo on 26 July 2005.
+Following a disappointing season, Núñez transferred back to Spain and joined newly-promoted side Celta de Vigo on 26 July 2005.
 During his three-year spell with the Galicians, where he would be heavily played, he also lived one top-flight relegation, and joined Real Murcia in the summer of 2008.

 In August 2009, Núñez bought out the remainder of his Murcia contract and was released, shortly after joining Cyprus' Apollon Limassol.
 After three seasons, he returned to his country and its Segunda División, signing a one-and-a-half-year deal with Huesca.
-After the team's relegation in 2013, he remained in the division by agreeing to a four-month contract at Deportivo La Coruña on 12 September; he was part of the squad that returned to the top tier after one year, but started only seven matches and did not score once.
+After the team's relegation in 2013, he remained in the division by agreeing to a four-month contract at Deportivo de La Coruña on 12 September; he was part of the squad that returned to the top tier after one year, but started only seven matches and did not score once.

-On 8 July 2014, Núñez signed a one-year deal at Recreativo, scoring five times in his first season as the team descended to Segunda División B. In April 2016, he spoke to Diario AS about the club's financial emergency that was threatening its existence.
+On 8 July 2014, Núñez signed a one-year deal at Recreativo de Huelva, scoring five times in his first season as the team descended to Segunda División B. In April 2016, he spoke to Diario AS about the club's financial emergency that was threatening its existence.